Aquafina-water-bottle/jp-mining-note/docs/docs/ui.md

 {{ img("kanji hover demo", "assets/kanji_hover.gif") }}

-Notice how some results are greyed out.
+You may have noticed that some results are greyed out.
-Those results are results from cards that have not been reviewed yet.
+These represent words from cards that have not been reviewed yet.
 Conversely, as non-greyed out results come from cards that you have already reviewed, they should represent words that you already know.

-Also notice that pitch accents are also shown when you hover over a particular word.
+Additionally, pitch accents are also shown when you hover over a particular word within the tooltip.
 {{ bleeding_edge_only("0.11.0.0")}}

 See [here](tooltipresults.md) for information on how the examples are chosen,